Desi Arnaz: Later life

 Desi Arnaz spent his retirement doing activities he enjoyed including sailing his yacht (he was a skilled yachtsman since childhood), fishing, and cooking Cuban dishes.
 He suffered from numerous health issues later in life.
 He contributed to charitable and nonprofit organizations, including San Diego State University.
 He was active in politics and made occasional public appearances.
 He was the guest of honor at the Carnival Miami in March 1982 where he performed with his children, Lucie and Desi Jr., in front of a crowd of 35,000.

 Thoroughbred racing

 Arnaz and his second wife eventually moved to Del Mar, California, where he lived the rest of his life in semi-retirement.
-He owned a horse-breeding farm in Corona, California, and raced Thoroughbreds.
+He owned a horse-breeding farm in Corona, California (which was later moved to nearby Eastvale), and raced Thoroughbreds.
 The Desi Arnaz Stakes at Del Mar Racetrack is named in his honor.

 Death

 Arnaz was a regular smoker for much of his life and often smoked cigarettes on the set of I Love Lucy.
 He smoked Cuban cigars until he was in his sixties.
 Arnaz was diagnosed with lung cancer in 1986 and underwent treatment.
 Lucille Ball visited him during this time in the hospital and the two watched VHS tapes of I Love Lucy.
 His daughter Lucie was by his side constantly during his final days.

 On November 30, 1986, Ball called him.
 They talked for a short time due to Arnaz's state of health, as he had barely spoken to anyone and had not eaten for three days.
 According to Lucie, her mother simply said "I love you.
 I love you.
 Desi, I love you", repeating the words over the phone.
 Arnaz finished the conversation by answering "I love you, too, honey.
 Good luck with your show."
 Lucie later realized the date had been the 46th anniversary of Ball and Arnaz's wedding.

 He died two days later on December 2, 1986, at the age of 69, three years before Lucy's death.
 Arnaz was cremated and his ashes were scattered at Sea of Cortés in Mexico.
 Ball was one of hundreds to attend Arnaz's funeral, which was held at St. James Roman Catholic Church in San Diego County, California.

 His death came just five days before Lucille Ball received the Kennedy Center Honors.
 His mother outlived him by almost two years.